baselinrhq/baselinr/docs/dashboard/DASHBOARD_INTEGRATION.md

 baselinr profile --config examples/config.yml
 ```

-This creates entries in the database that the dashboard will visualize.
+This creates entries in the database that the Quality Studio will visualize.

-### 2. View Results (Phase 2)
+### 2. View Results (Quality Studio)
 ```bash
 # Start dashboard
 cd profile_mesh/dashboard/backend